xpmethod/xpmethod.github.io/_posts/projects/xarchive/2014-11-22-action-defense.md

 ## Online Security for Activists

-During our initial meeting our group identified several potential vectors of attack.
+During the initial meeting our group identified several potential vectors of attack.
 We've closed down vulnerabilities and took steps to harden the site's publishing platform.
 These included: deleting default administrator accounts, restricting database user privileges, and limiting code execution.
 Most importantly, we found and eliminated a number of unauthorized users with administrator privileges.

 To further minimize security risks we explored the possibility of moving `#feminism` to [may first/people link](https://mayfirst.org/hosting), an internet service provider that specializes in hosting infrastructure for progressive mission-based organizations.
 Finally, we've [recreated the website using a static site generator](http://xpmethod.plaintext.in/action-defense/) to evaluate a hostless solution, which would radically reduce the number of potential attack vectors.